wadefagen/waf.cs.illinois.edu/visualizations/Grade-Disparities-and-Accolades-by-Instructor/data-collection.md

 This log is a collection of updates we've made to the visualization since launch:

+### October 8, 2025

+- Added search capabilities with the "GenEd" selector, allowing search by course name or instructor name (h/t: u/DiligentRiskWhat for the feature suggestion 🎉).

 ### October 8, 2025 (Start of Spring 2026 Registration Cycle)

 - Updated datasets: